Awards Categories and Nomination Forms

 Green buildings are not only good for the environment, they can satisfy occupier demands, and help improve the corporate image.
 This category highlights the sustainability credentials of a property – whether commercial or residential – from biodiversity to wellbeing, and from energy use to the impact on transportation.

-We will assess buildings that are BREEAM certified (the world’s leading sustainability assessment method) plus others that fulfil the following criteria:
+We will assess buildings that are BREEAM certified (the world’s leading sustainability assessment method which includes Home Quality Mark) plus others that fulfil the following criteria:

 Office Design Specialist